-• Teachers plan the next day's instruction based on previous classes.
+- Teachers plan the next day's instruction based on previous classes.
 Teachers will not be expected to provide work prior to a planned vacation.
-Upon the student's return to school, the teacher will provide the work that needs to be made up and the student will have two days for every day missed to make up their work.

-Students who are out of school at the end of the marking term may receive an incomplete on their report card.
-If the work is made up in the appropriate amount of time the grade will be changed but will not be officially reflected until the next report card.
+Upon the student's return to school, the teacher will provide the work that needs to be made up and the student will have two days for every day missed to make up their work. - Students who are out of school at the end of the marking period may receive an incomplete on their report card.
+If the work is made up in the appropriate amount of time the grade will be changed but will not be officially reflected until the next report card. - Absences due to vacation are unexcused and subject to the terms of the QMS Attendance Policy.